EminaIBU/bdt-comparing-different-bdt-approaches/README.md

 Conclusion
 -------

-We can see that in our case, `Apache Spark` had the best performance, followed by `MapReduce` and we can see that traditional counting method was really slow in this case which confirms that sophisticated Big Data Technologies approaches must be used when we are dealing with large scale datasets.
+We can see that in our case, `Apache Spark` had the best performance, followed by `MapReduce` and `Dask` and we can see that traditional counting method was really slow in this case which confirms that sophisticated Big Data Technologies approaches must be used when we are dealing with large scale datasets.